solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * KaiGilb: im a little unclear on this case
 * +1 hindia:
 * +1 dmitrizagidulin:
+* -1 bblfish: this is better done on the client, where such information can be written out once, without needing to have control access to every resource on the web that the app could have access to.

 ### Application determining access privileges
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-client-determine-access-privileges